Coronary Artery Bypass Graft (cont.)

 How is coronary artery disease (CAD) treated?

 Medicines used to treat angina reduce the heart muscle demand for oxygen in order to compensate for the reduced blood supply.
 Three commonly used classes of drugs are the nitrates, beta blockers and calcium blockers.
 Nitroglycerin (Nitro-Bid) is an example of a nitrate.
 Examples of beta blockers include propranolol (Inderal) and atenolol (Tenormin).
-Examples of calcium blockers include nicardipine (Cardene) and nifedipine (Procardia, Adalat).
+Examples of calcium blockers include amlodopine and felodopine.
 Unstable angina is also treated with aspirin and the intravenous blood thinner heparin.
 Aspirin prevents clumping of platelets, while heparin prevents blood clotting on the surface of plaques in a critically narrowed artery.
 When patients continue to have angina despite maximum medications, or when significant ischemia still occurs with exercise testing, coronary arteriography is usually indicated.
-Data collected during coronary arteriography help doctors decide whether the patient should be considered for percutaneous coronary intervention, or percutaneous transluminal angioplasty (PTCA), whereby a small balloon is used to inflate the blockage.
-Angioplasty (PTCA) is usually followed by placement of a stent or coronary artery bypass graft surgery (CABG) to increase coronary artery blood flow.
+Data collected during coronary arteriography help doctors decide whether the patient should be considered for percutaneous coronary intervention, or percutaneous coronary intervention (PCI), whereby a small stent is used to open up the blockage.

 Angioplasty can produce excellent results in carefully selected patients.
-Under x-ray guidance, a wire is advanced from the groin to the coronary artery.
+Under X-ray guidance, a wire is advanced from the groin to the coronary artery.
 A small catheter with a balloon at the end is threaded over the wire to reach the narrowed segment.
-The balloon is then inflated to push the artery open, and a steel mesh stent is generally inserted.
+The balloon is then inflated to push the artery open, and a stent is inserted.

 Find out what women really need.